2600-lbk/lbk-time-camera/README.md

 ![logo](./public/android-chrome-192x192.png)

-Pick an area of Lubbock on the map and watch it change over the years — then download a timelapse video to keep or share.
+Pick an area of Lubbock County, Texas, USA on the map and watch it change over the years.

 Uses the City of Lubbock's [aerial imagery service](https://pubgis.ci.lubbock.tx.us/server/rest/services/Imagery) - high-resolution (~6.5cm/pix) imagery captured across multiple years, made available by the City of Lubbock [GIS & Data Services Department](https://www.mylubbock.us/318/GIS-Data-Services).

-## Contributing

-Contributions, bug reports, and feature ideas are welcome.
-Open an issue or pull request at [github.com/2600-lbk/lbk-time-camera](https://github.com/2600-lbk/lbk-time-camera).
-If you have a suggestion but don't want to write code, an issue with a description is just as valuable.

 ## How it works